Treatment for shingles

 Fried Foods They promote an acidic environment that is not conducive to healing, so it is best to avoid these foods during a shingles attack.

-It is best to avoid alcohol during a shingles attack as it stresses the liver and the body’s healing process as a whole.
+It is best to avoid alcohol during a shingles attack, as it stresses the liver and the body’s healing process.

-Home remedies for shingles – most popular natural treatment for shingles
+Home remedies for shingles—the most popular natural treatment for shingles

 Home remedies for shingles are natural and proven effective with no side effects.
 Listed below are home remedies for shingles: